 Commonwealth Bank - The Commonwealth Bank is one of Australia's leading financial institutions with businesses in New Zealand, Asia and the United Kingdom read more.

-Export Finance and Insurance Corporation - At Efic they are committed to one thing – unlocking finance for export success.
+Efic - Efic are committed to one thing – unlocking finance for export success.
 They are a specialist financier that delivers simple and creative solutions for Australian companies – to enable them to win business, grow internationally and achieve export success.
 As Australia’s export credit agency, they operate on a commercial basis and partner with banks to provide financial support to:

 - SMEs and large domestic exporters